-Parks benefit our community in many ways.
-They provide us with places to enjoy the outdoors, connect with nature and each other, and improve our health through exercise.
-Our parks also act as community gathering places for special events, sports tournaments, family picnics, etc. Our parks protect wildlife habitats and help sustain the quality of our community’s air and water.
-Every day, people of all ages are positively affected by our parks.
+Oshtemo's parks are a great source of pride.
+They benefit our community in many ways: by providing us with places to enjoy the outdoors, connect with nature and each other, and improve our health through exercise.
+Our parks are gathering places for special events, sports tournaments, family picnics, and more.
+They protect wildlife habitat and help maintain the quality of our air and water.

-Oshtemo Township owns and maintains two community parks, one playground, and three historic community buildings.
-Each of our parks and community buildings are available for residents and visitors to enjoy.
+Oshtemo Township owns and maintains three community parks: Flesher Field, Oshtemo Township Park, and Drake Farmstead Park.
+We also own and maintain three historic community buildings: Oshtemo Community Center, Grange Hall, and the historic Drake House.
+Our parks and community buildings are available for all residents and visitors to enjoy.
 We hope you’ll get outside and experience Oshtemo’s parks today!
-If you have any questions or suggestions, please feel free to contact us.

 Park Hours and Rules